chiedozie013/alx-low_level_programming/0x02-functions_nested_loops/README.md

 (File 8-24_hours.c) a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
 Prototype: void jack_bauer(void);

 (File 9-times_table.c) a function that prints the 9 times table, starting with 0.
 Prototype: void times_table(void);

+(File 10-add.c) a function that adds two integers and returns the result.